Trading causal order for locality

 Several open questions arise from our results.
 We have, in particular, not discussed bipartite instances of quantum nonlocality without entanglement, \textit{e.g.,} the two-qutrit domino states~\cite{bennett1999}.
 This is because in the bipartite case, logically consistent classical processes have a definite causal order, as shown by Oreshkov \textit{et al.}~\cite{oreshkov2012}.
-To be sure, this instance of quantum nonlocality without entanglement {\em can\/} be interpreted as an instance of classical communication without causal order \cite{aok17,akibue22}, but this requires a relaxation of the constraint of logical consistency which is central to the process-matrix framework \cite{oreshkov2012}.
+To be sure, this instance of QNLWE {\em can\/} be interpreted as an instance of classical communication without causal order~\cite{aok17,akibue22}, but this requires a relaxation of the constraint of logical consistency which is central to the process-matrix framework \cite{oreshkov2012}.
 Indeed, in the bipartite case, Akibue \textit{et al.}~\cite{aok17} show that the set of transformations achievable via local operations and classical communication without causal order~(their~`LOCC*') coincides with the set of separable operations.
 This means that the two-qutrit domino states can be perfectly discriminated by LOCC*, as shown explicitly in~Ref.~\cite{aok17}.\footnote{Akibue in his PhD thesis \cite{akibue22} also considers a tripartite example, namely, the tripartite classical-probabilistic process proposed in Ref.~\cite{baumeler2014ieee} and shows that it can realize a non-LOCC separable operation.
-However, unlike the bipartite case of domino states discussed in Ref.~\cite{aok17}, this example does not admit a straightforward interpretation in terms of quantum nonlocality without entanglement.}
+However, unlike the bipartite case of domino states discussed in Ref.~\cite{aok17}, this example does not admit a straightforward interpretation in terms of quantum nonlocality without entanglement.} Hence, while bipartite instances of QNLWE can be achieved under an arbitrary relaxation of causal order (as represented by LOCC*), it cannot be achieved under a relaxation of causal order that is consistent with the process-matrix framework.
+Our results, on the other hand, show that multipartite instances of QNLWE \textit{can} be achieved under a relaxation of causal order that is consistent with the process-matrix framework, \textit{i.e.}, without the possibility of logical paradoxes.